 For the past four years, I’ve participated in Carnegie Mellon’s annual themed entertainment competition, Booth.
 It’s a rewarding and frenetic effort that culminates in building structures like these:

-Each booth features a themed game, and my fraternity typically produces original video games each year.
+Each booth features a themed game, and we produced original video games each year.
 The game team is headed by a game chair, typically with one key assistant and a few other helpers.
 I was game assistant my Freshman year, game chair my Sophomore year, and worked on various aspects of installation and controller design my Junior and Senior years.

 It’s exemplified by the phrase: